If you made any changes in Pure these will be visible here soon.

 Research

 Ernst Schraube is Professor of Social Psychology of Technology in the Department of People and Technology at Roskilde University.
-His teaching and research center on the social and political implications of modern technologies in everyday life, and he is currently working on a project on the significance of digital technology in students' learning and conduct of everyday life.
-He studied at the Free University Berlin from where he received his diploma in psychology and his PhD.
-His books include Auf den Spuren der Dinge: Psychologie in einer Welt der Technik (Argument) and the co-edited volumes Resistance and Renewal in Theoretical Psychology (Captus University Press), Psychology from the Standpoint of the Subject: Writings of Klaus Holzkamp (Palgrave Macmillan), Psychology and the Conduct of Everyday Life (Routledge), Psychological Studies of Science and Technology (Palgrave Macmillan) and Subjectivity and Knowledge: Generalization in the Psychological Study of Everyday Life (Springer).
-Before he came to Roskilde University in 2002, he has taught at the Free University Berlin and the University of Innsbruck, and spent the 1998-99 academic year as a visiting research scholar in the Department of Science and Technology Studies at Rensselaer Polytechnic Institute in Troy, New York, USA.
-He is President of the International Society for Theoretical Psychology (ISTP).
+His research focuses on the social and political implications of modern technologies in everyday life, with a particular emphasis on digitalization, learning, and educational practice.
+He studied at the Free University of Berlin from where he received his diploma in psychology and his PhD.
+His books include Auf den Spuren der Dinge: Psychologie in einer Welt der Technik (Argument) and the co-edited volumes Resistance and Renewal in Theoretical Psychology (Captus University Press), Psychology from the Standpoint of the Subject: Writings of Klaus Holzkamp (Palgrave Macmillan), Psychology and the Conduct of Everyday Life (Routledge), Psychological Studies of Science and Technology (Palgrave Macmillan), and Subjectivity and Knowledge: Generalization in the Psychological Study of Everyday Life (Springer).
+His most recent book is Digitalization and Learning as a Worlding Practice: Why Dialogue Matters (Routledge).
+Before joining Roskilde University in 2002, he has taught at the Free University of Berlin and the University of Innsbruck, and spent the academic year 1998-99 as a visiting researcher in the Department of Science and Technology Studies at Rensselaer Polytechnic Institute in Troy, New York, USA.
+He is Past President of the International Society for Theoretical Psychology.

 Keywords